coolbrett/espn-fantasy-basketball-discord-bot/README.md

 TO-DO
 -----
-- Try and make the commands uniform -- scoreboard kind of sucks, get rid of '|'across commands if possible
+- Try and make the commands uniform -- scoreboard kind of sucks, record-vs-all-teams looks the best
 - replace usages of scoreboard()
 - get_record_vs_all_teams doesn't work if team has a bye
 - make /issue command to report issues
 - Add logging?
 - bot token and firebase service account creds need to be regenerated since they were pushed to git
+- Test on another server to make sure all functionalities work there too
+- Support server?
+- Cleanup git repo and README before going public
-- deploy the bot to Azure
+- deploy the bot to Firebase?
 - set up github actions for automated deployments
-- Add new useful and advanced stats
+- Add new useful and advanced stat
+    - Add commands that fire every so often (weekly and yearly awards)
+    - Add compare players command (player1 season1 player2 season2)
+    - Add schedule command
+        - team specific or week in league specific
+- Look into message options thing that Elijah showed you